 "I have always wanted to do a production of Cabaret dealing with LGBTQ marriage equality, because the story lends itself to the situation so well, particularly Fräulein Schneider and Herr Shultz's storyline," Rowe told Playbill.com.
 "And, with songs like 'Married' and 'If You Could See Her Through My Eyes' - it is really just a perfect fit.
 When I became aware of the situation in Russia I knew that if the production was going to happen, it had to happen now."

+"We have many Russian speakers in the cast, so we will be translating a little bit of the German into Russian," he continued.
+Audiences can expect a few images of Putin incorporated throughout the show.
+"Most of the changes are fairly cosmetic, but that's really all we need to transport the audience.
+We also have a few snowy magic tricks up our sleeves."
 The all-male cast will also feature actors and members of the Seattle drag community, including Brain Culbertson as Sally Bowles, Dave Natale as Fräulein Schneider, Paul Sobrie as Herr Schultz, Zach Simonson as Cliff Bradshaw and Connor Thompson as Fräulein Kost.

 Cabaret features a book by Joe Masteroff, based on the John Van Druten play "I Am a Camera" and the original stories by Christopher Isherwood.
 John Kander and Fred Ebb penned the Tony-Award winning score to the musical that features such hits as "Willkommen," "So What," "Don't Tell Mama" and the title song.